 An Example False Positive

-Within Oracle EBS, there are many things that can easily generate a false positive in terms of access related risk; here is an example of one type of false positive (we refer to these as common false positives or CFPs)…
+Within Oracle EBS, many things can generate a false positive in terms of access related risk; here is an example of one type of false positive (we refer to these as common false positives or CFPs)…

-Within EBS there is the concept of a person being designated as a “buyer”; there are also a number of functions (screens) that have been designed only for “buyers” in that if a non-buyer attempts to access it then access is denied; however, there is nothing to stop one of these buyer functions being put on the menu of a user who is not a buyer.
-So now when you analyse the risks you come across this user who is not a buyer with access to a particular buyer related function and you report on this as a risk, this is a false positive.
+Within EBS there is the concept of a person being designated as a “buyer”.
+There are also several functions (screens) that have been designed only for “buyers” in that if a non-buyer attempts to access it, then access is denied; however, there is nothing to stop one of these buyer functions being added to the menu of a user who is not a buyer.
+So now when you analyze the risks you come across this user who is not a buyer with access to a particular buyer related function, and you report on this as a risk, this is a false positive.